Victor J. Banis: Writings

 Banis wrote under a number of pseudonyms for Greenleaf, Brandon House, and Sherbourne Press.
 They include Victor Jay, J. X. Williams, Jay Vickery, and others for his gay pulp fiction works.
 However, upon the success of The Gay Haunt (1970), published by Maurice Girodias in his Traveller's Companion series, Banis moved away from the gay genre.
 He began writing heterosexual Gothic romances, again under a variety of pseudonyms.
 Jan Alexander and Lynn Benedict were two of the most popular.
 In 1977, he moved into more mainstream publishing with a historical novel, This Splendid Earth, written under the byline V. J. Banis and published by St. Martin's Press.
 Its success led to a sequel and opened doors at Warner Books and Arbor House.
 But by 1980, he was feeling burned out and ceased publishing.

-In the early years of the new millennium, Banis found himself approached by various scholars seeking information about the history of gay publishing during those crucial years in the 1960s.
+In the early 2000s, Banis found himself approached by various scholars seeking information about the history of gay publishing during those crucial years in the 1960s.
 Their number included Hubert C. Kennedy, Michael Bronski, Susan Stryker, Fabio Cleto, and Drewey Wayne Gunn.
 In 2004, Professor Cleto of the university in Bergamo, Italy, contacted Haworth Books about republishing three of the early C.A.M.P. novels and convinced his own university to publish Banis's memoirs, Spine Intact, Some Creases.
 In 2006, Bill Warner of GLB Press brought out a second trilogy of C.A.M.P. novels, and Michael Burgess of Wildside Press began republishing others of Banis's long out-of-print novels.

 Banis began writing fiction once again.
 He appeared in a number of anthologies.
 Come This Way, a collection of new and some old stories along with excerpts from earlier novels, was published by Regal Crest Enterprises in 2007 with an homage from Drewey Wayne Gunn.
 The same year, Wildside Press published Avalon, a heterosexual romance set in the 1940s through the 1970s, and Carroll and Graf published the gay Western romance Longhorns, with an informative essay by Michael Bronski, his first new novels in more than thirty years.